The complexity of finding coset-generating polymorphisms and the promise metaproblem: Introduction

 While this does not rule out the existence of a uniform polynomial-time algorithm for CSPs with coset-generating polymorphisms, it shows that such a possible algorithm cannot use the approach to first compute the coset-generating polymorphism and then use Bulatov and Dalmau's semiuniform algorithm~\cite{Maltsev}.

 One might ask whether the \NP-hardness result in \cref{thm:groupCSPNPcompleteIntro} still holds for coset-generating polymorphisms with respect to restricted classes of groups.
-Indeed, our proof only uses groups of order $4p$ for $p \geq 5$ prime~-- which, in particular, are all solvable of class two and have an abelian normal subgroup of index 4.
+Indeed, our proof only uses groups of order $4p$ for $p \geq 5$ prime~-- which, in particular, are all metabelian and, indeed, have an abelian normal subgroup of index 4.

 Coset-generating operations $f$ that come from \emph{abelian} groups are called \emph{abelian heaps}.
 If $\fB$ has a polymorphism that is an abelian heap, then a uniform polynomial-time algorithm is known (based on \emph{affine integer programming} (AIP) introduced in~\cite{BrakensiekG20}).
-We show that this algorithm can be used to compute in polynomial time for a given finite structure $\fB$ a Maltsev polymorphism, or certify that $\fB$ does not have an abelian heap polymorphism (however, if a Maltsev polymorphism $m$ is computed, then $m$ might not be an abelian heap).
+We show that this algorithm can be used to compute in polynomial time for a given finite structure $\fB$ a Maltsev polymorphism when the existence of an abelian heap polymorphism is promised.